MO-RISE/cluon-nmea0183/README.md

 Copyright 2021 RISE Research Institute of Sweden - Maritime Operations.
 Licensed under the Apache License Version 2.0.
 For details, please contact Fredrik Olsson (fredrik.x.olsson(at)ri.se).

-A [libcluon](https://github.com/chrberger/libcluon)-based microservice for eavesdropping on a NMEA0183 stream over (UDP).
+A [libcluon](https://github.com/chrberger/libcluon)-based microservice for eavesdropping on a NMEA0183 stream over either UDP or TCP.
 This software does not perform any parsing of the NMEA sentences, merely assembles any fragmented messages into full sentences.
 It can be run in two modes:
-* `gather`, connect to an UDP stream of incoming NMEA0183 sentences and either:
+* `gather`, connect to a stream of incoming NMEA0183 sentences and either:
   * publish to an OD4 session, or
   * log directly to disk (`--standalone`)
 * `log`, listen to an OD4 session for raw NMEA0183 messages from other `gatherers`  and dump these to an aggregated log file on disk